maritime-web/ArcticWeb/README.md

-ArcticWeb
+Arctic
 =========

 A tool for ships sailing in the Arctic region around Greenland.
-ArcticWeb serves as a single access point to safety related information, provides streamlined reporting and allows for voluntary coordinated voyage through sharing of positions and planned routes.
+Arctic serves as a single access point to safety related information, provides streamlined reporting and allows for voluntary coordinated voyage through sharing of positions and planned routes.

 The live system can be found here: https://arcticweb.e-navigation.net

 ## Software Architecture

-The ArcticWeb client is a rich client HTML/JS-application with a server side JSON webservice API.
+The Arctic client is a rich client HTML/JS-application with a server side JSON webservice API.
 The server is a Java EE 7 application.

 On the client side we use: